 When not poring over product roadmaps and platform architecture diagrams, Steve creates unappealing electronic music and is slowly building a modest Eurorack modular synthesiser.
 He’s also a huge fan of computer game technology and harbours a dream to one day get back to his first love of designing and coding games.

-Debbie looks after the day-to-day running of the office and in general helping the team out - whether that be organising travel, arranging meetings, or getting Will his favourite Je’suis sandwich from Probus or Boston crème donuts from the local donut shop!
-You will find Debbie in the office from 8:30-2pm each day.
+Debbie looks after the day-to-day running of the office and in general helping the team out - whether that be organising travel, arranging meetings etc. You will find Debbie in the office from 8:30-2pm Monday - Thursday.

 Debbie previously worked as Office Manager/PA at one of Ireland’s leading TV production companies, as well as various other PA/Admin roles throughout the years.